benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 Execute a request to the [Request Checkout Submit](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-request-a-checkout-submit-put-1){:target="blank"} endpoint when your consumer is ready to complete their purchase.

-The API performs the final validations of the consumer's information, requests payment authorization, and if everything succeeds, submits a checkout for fulfillment.
+The API performs the final validations of the consumer's information, requests payment authorization, and if everything succeeds, submits the checkout for fulfillment.

 >**TIPS:**
 >- You must have previously called the Payment Preview API to collect the required payment information, most notably the mandatory Payment Preview **id**.
 See the [Adding Payment to Your Experience](/doc/commerce/payment/api_payment.html) for more info.